thesabinelim/comp1531-slackr/assumptions.md

 message_send:
     - Users cannot send messages to channels they are not members of.
 Raise AccessError if this is attempted.
+    - Message cannot be empty.

 message_sendlater:
     - Users cannot send messages to channels they are not members of.
 Raise AccessError if this is attempted.
     - time_sent is a Unix timestamp.
+    - Message cannot be empty.

 message_remove:
     - The conditions for the AccessError are probably wrong for this iteration